A Novice Guide To Shoot Day Etiquette.

 A Beaters Guide:

-Beaters are generally required to walk through the terrain of the shoot grounds hitting bushes, waving flags in order to push birds towards the gun line.
+Beaters are generally required to walk through the terrain of the shoot grounds hitting bushes, and waving flags in order to push birds towards the gun line.

 You can beat with or without a dog.
 The dogs in the beating line should be steady, calm and under control.